SydneyOwl/OsNotifications-net6/README.md

 // Initialize notification system Notifications.Initialize();

+// on macOS you can request permission at first startup or whenever you like
-// macOS: request permission once at startup; no-op on other platforms Notifications.RequestNotificationPermission();
+// no-op on other platforms Notifications.RequestNotificationPermission();

 try {